charliecalvert/JsObjects/JavaScript/Design/BridgeSailor/README.md

 #Bridge Sailor

+This program demonstrates how to use the bridge pattern to form a bridge between the body of a program and three classes that behave in a very similar way.

+We can create a Bridge and have it behave different ways by simply initializing it with different classes:

+	var bridge = new SailorBridge();

+	bridge.setBoat(sloop);
+	runBridge(bridge);

+	bridge.setBoat(yawl);
+	runBridge(bridge);

+	bridge.setBoat(ketch);
+	runBridge(bridge);

+The point is that runBridge will behave differently depending on what kind of bridge we pass in.
+The actual program is a bit more complex because we have two different kinds of bridges: a **sailorBridge** and a **sailorBridgeExpert**.
+The essence of the pattern, however, is caught in the code above.

+## ELF

+The **elf** object is used only to help you debug the program.
+All the classes created in BridgeSailor are made properties of the **elf** object.
+As a result, you can inspect this one object in the debugger and get an overview of the current state of the program.

+##Details

 Use the bridge pattern and also a decorator.
 But the main point is to use the Bridge pattern.